theabhinavarya/Novel/README.md

 I recently develop a habit of reading books, the website from where i bought my book is kind of mid, So I decided to create one for myself, It is actually a testing site.

+🔰 What it does

+It is interface for online shopping, it tells you about the books name and author, it well responsive for both mobiole and destop.

 Give A STAR if you like the project